Useful Notes: Motorcycle Safety

-- If the motorcycle starts to swerve, do not brake, maintain steady throttle, keep your body upright if you're leaning the motorcycle.
-Once the motorcycle stops swerving, stop and check for load imbalances (which is the usual cause of swerving).
+- If the motorcycle starts to swerve, do not apply the brakes, maintain steady throttle, keep your body upright if you're leaning the motorcycle.
+Once the motorcycle stops swerving, stop and check for load imbalances, which is the usual cause of swerving.

 - Some (not all) three wheeled vehicles are slightly safer than two-wheeled.
 While a motorized trike type motorcycle (with a wide wheel arrangement for two back wheels) or an ATV is still highly dangerous (especially for an untrained/unskilled rider), and they can flip if ridden carelessly or dangerously still, they do have somewhat better balance than a two-wheeled motorcycle/moped/dirt bike and are somewhat safer in encounters with debris or bad conditions.
 Especially if you plan to do most of your riding in unfamiliar territory/less than optimal conditions or you are uncomfortable with the balance of a two-wheeled moto, it may be worth the slight drop in Cool Bike factor to settle for a three-wheeler or an ATV.
 That said, three wheels do NOT invalidate all of this advice so far - in fact, the only gain in safety a three-wheeled motorcycle or ATV provides over a two-wheeled bike is IF you follow all of the above advice.

 - For everyday city driving and/or regular commuting, especially in places like New York City or Los Angeles where streets are often badly maintained and full of debris hazards, sudden surprises, and bad drivers, unless you really want the Cool Bike factor and have very good reaction time, even the smallest or most "economy" car is usually a better/safer idea than any bike.